sammich/PegaStudioPro/README.md

    Ignore the warning about the component being exported from a newer platform version.
 4. In your application definition, add this component and save.
    There's no need to also have Pega Peer Review component on your application as it's included as a dependency in the Pega Studio Pro component.

+If some features aren't showing, generally CSS-based ones, logging out and back in will resolve it.

 See 'Configuration' section below for additional options after installation.